LuisAlejandro/agoras/README.rst

 .. _Discord server: https://discord.gg/GRnq3qQ9SB
 .. _StackOverflow: http://stackoverflow.com/questions/ask

-If you have any doubts or problems, suscribe to our `Discord server`_ and ask for help.
+If you have any doubts or problems, subscribe to our `Discord server`_ and ask for help.
 You can also ask your question on StackOverflow_ (tag it ``agoras``) or drop me an email at luis@luisalejandro.org.

 Contributing